 Primary Treatment with Surgery Alone

 It is difficult to get accurate information about outcomes for patients with stage II esophageal cancer, as most published clinical studies have pooled together the results of patients with stage I-III cancer.
 In one large clinical study of 160 patients, the average survival duration was 11 months following treatment with surgery alone.
 In another study involving 110 patients with squamous cell cancer and 124 with adenocarcinoma, the average survival was 16 months, the 5-year survival rate was 20% and 6% of patients died from complications of surgery.
 The results of this trial indicate that in general, patients with stage IIA cancer experience a better than 20% survival and patients with stage IIB cancer experience a slightly worse outcome.
 In one study from Japan, the average survival of 14 patients with stage II esophageal cancer following surgery alone was 25 months.

-To learn more about surgery, go to Surgery and Cancer of the Esophagus.
+- To learn more go to Surgery and Cancer of the Esophagus.

 Strategies to Improve Treatment